What is Sciatica and Why Seniors Are More Affected

 Strengthens glutes and relieves lower back pressure.

-Hold each pose for 15-30 seconds, focusing on steady breathing.
-Gradually increase duration as your comfort grows.
+Hold the pose for 15–30 seconds while focusing on steady breathing.
+As your comfort improves, gradually increase the duration without forcing the stretch.

 Daily Practice Tips for Seniors with Sciatica

 Consistency matters more than intensity.
 A short 10-15-minute yoga for sciatica session each day can provide lasting relief.
-Combine yoga with light activities like walking or gentle stretching.
+Combine yoga with light activities like walking, gentle stretching, and simple balance exercises that support stability and confidence during everyday movement.
+Maintaining lower-body strength and balance can also help reduce the risk of falls as mobility improves.